Chambara (video game)

 Chambara is a stealth game developed by Team OK and published by USC Games Publishing.
-It was released on July 26, 2016 for PlayStation 4, and on December 12, 2017, for PC and MacOS.
+It was released on July 26, 2016, for PlayStation 4, and on December 12, 2017, for Windows and macOS.

 It received mixed reviews from critics, who praised the art style and gameplay, but criticized its lack of features.
 The game was nominated for an IGF Award and won a BAFTA Ones to Watch Award in 2015.
 It was also an official selection at Indiecade.

 Gameplay

 The game is entirely local multiplayer and each player controls their own anthropomorphic bird samurai character.
-The world is purely made of black and white parts, allowing characters to hide in plain sight due to their solid black and white colors.
+The world is purely made of black-and-white parts, allowing characters to hide in plain sight due to their solid black and white colors.
 Players can also throw a single throwing star (which colors the enemy and makes them visible), and also air dash.
 One hit by the player's kendo stick results in the enemy character's death, similar to Bushido Blade.
 By pressing L2, the character's eyes can be squinted or closed to prevent screen-watching.

 Development

 The game was developed by students at USC Interactive Media & Games Division.
 It was created to be played in a college dorm, leading to its couch-based multiplayer focus.
-The game's art style was inspired by Samurai Jack, Akira Kurosawa films, 20th century Japanese art and Mono-Ha and Metabolism architecture.
+The game's art style was inspired by Samurai Jack, Akira Kurosawa films, 20th-century Japanese art, and Mono-Ha and Metabolism architecture.

 The game's characters were changed from humans to birds and blood to feathers because of fears that it would be too violent to be shown in festivals with young children.
-Having the player easily navigate the world and see the UI was a challenge due to the black and white nature of the art style.
+Having the player easily navigate the world and see the UI was a challenge due to the black-and-white nature of the art style.